DrakeAD-ENG/drakead-eng/README.md

 # Hi there, I'm Drake
+**Engineering Student | Logistics Professional | Building Systems**

 I'm an Engineering student at the Open University and a full-time professional working in logistics.
-I'm building a strong foundation in engineering principles, mathematics, programming, and systems design.

-My interests span: Engineering, Software Development, Automation, Problem-Solving, Long-Term Personal Growth, Simulations, Human Life, Philosophy, Psychology, History.

-This GitHub serves as my digital workspace:
-- Engineering + software project
-- Learning notes (maths, programming, engineering, environments, etc.)
-- Essays, reflections, and structured thinking
-- Portfolio & CV
-- Long-term study, habits, and skill development

----
+This GitHub is my public workshop - documenting projects, learning, and building useful systems.

 ## Current Focus
 - Completing my Engineering degree (Open University)